dkraczkowski/dkraczkowski.github.io/articles/propagating-events-from-domain-entity/README.md

 # Wrap Up
-Alright, we’ve taken quite the tour through the different ways you can handle event propagation in your domain entities.
+Alright, we've taken quite the tour through the different ways you can handle event propagation in your domain entities.
 Staring from a simple strategy and ending up with a external-focused solution.
 Which one should you consider?

 The real trick is finding which pattern plays nice with your architecture and simplifies your life.
-Whether you’re all about that immediate feedback or you're looking to keep your entities clean and mean, your choice sets the stage for how your application behaves.
+Whether you're all about that immediate feedback or you're looking to keep your entities clean and mean, your choice sets the stage for how your application behaves.
+I would love to hear which of the presented strategies you use on your daily basis, or would see as a your "goto" solution.

 Happy Coding!